 Fish Oil And Constipation A Cause For Concern?

-We live in a world that is increasingly deficient in fiber.
-Most Americans only consume about 12 to 18 grams of fiber a day.
 Studies have found that people who consume 30 grams of fiber daily significantly improve microbial diversity.
-It is essential to eat a high-fiber diet to protect your gut from intestinal dysbiosis, an imbalance in intestinal bacteria.
+Eating a high-fiber diet is essential to protecting your gut from intestinal dysbiosis, an imbalance in intestinal bacteria.

 Form of constipation